dfinity/portal/docs/developer-docs/deploy/custom-domain.md

     * Add a `CNAME` entry for your domain pointing to `ic0.app` such that all the traffic destined to your domain is redirected to the boundary nodes;
     * Add a `TXT` entry containing the canister ID to the `_canister-id`-subdomain of your domain (e.g., `_canister-id.CUSTOM_DOMAIN`);
     * Add a `CNAME` entry for the `_acme-challenge`-subdomain (e.g., `_acme-challenge.CUSTOM_DOMAIN`) pointing to `_acme-challenge.CUSTOM_DOMAIN.icp2.io` in order for the boundary nodes to acquire the certificate.
-1. Create a file named `custom-domains` in your canister under `.well-known` containing the custom domain.
+1. Create a file named `ic-domains` in your canister under `.well-known` containing the custom domain.
     * By default, `dfx` excludes all files and directories, whose names starts with a `.`, from the asset canister.
-Hence, to include the `custom-domains`-file, you need to create an additional file, called `.ic-assets.json`.
+Hence, to include the `ic-domains`-file, you need to create an additional file, called `.ic-assets.json`.
     * Create a new file with the name `.ic-assets.json` inside a directory listed in `sources` in `dfx.json`..
     * Configure the `.well-known` directory to be included by writing the following configuration into the `.ic-assets.json`-file:
         ```